-When an incident arises that requires the immediate retrieval of the recorded media (e.g., serious crime scenes, officer-involved shootings, department-involved collisions), a supervisor shall respond to the scene and ensure that the appropriate supervisor, MAV technician or crime scene investigator properly retrieves the recorded media.
+When an incident arises that prohibits the MAV device (vehicle) from returning to the station for automatic upload of the recorded media, a supervisor shall respond to the scene and ensure that the appropriate supervisor, MAV technician or crime scene investigator properly retrieves the recorded media.
 The media may need to be treated as evidence and should be handled in accordance with current evidence procedures for recorded media.